 Do you want to play a role in shaping our society?
 Whether it's to help create foreign or domestic policy, build a nonprofit that strengthens communities, or lead a business that impacts the lives of many, a degree in civic and economic thought and leadership will prepare you to meet the challenges of the 21st century.

 We are now offering two types of scholarship opportunities for civic and economic thought and leadership majors and minors: the George Washington Scholarships ($5,000 each) and the Founders Scholarships ($2,000 each).

 The Civic Leadership Institute is a week-long program for high school students interested in gaining a deeper understanding of the Constitution and American political leaders through an on-campus experience at Arizona State University.

 Welcome to a new kind of program.
 One that looks beyond time and borders to explore the fundamental questions of life, freedom, and governance.
 One that looks inward to the guiding principles of America’s founders and the leaders who have inspired us.
 One that combines classic works and altruistic statesmanship to develop a new kind of leader: trained in critical thought, humble about human imperfection, and ready for anything.

-Students in the School of Civic and Economic Thought and Leadership look at relevant issues through a classical, liberal arts lens.
-Courses combining philosophy, history, economics, and political science teach students to examine great ideas and solve contemporary problems.
+The School of Civic and Economic Thought and Leadership combines philosophy, history, economics and political science to teach students how to examine great ideas and solve contemporary problems.
 Courses like "Great Ideas in Politics and Ethics," "Justice and Virtue," and "Great Debates in American Politics and Economics" prepare students for leadership in a diverse and changing world.